 2. Create a Google Doc and generate a URL QR Code

-In case you have not created a Word doc as yet, you can directly create the document in Google Docs.
+Say you have not created a word doc yet.
+Here, you can skip doing it to directly create the document in Google Docs.
 What will that do?

 And once you get the link, you can create a Website URL QR Code, just like that mentioned in step one.